Given the interest in the industry I've decided to make some quick notes from earlier this year available, I plan to expland on this later:

 But I have secure boot on in full mode, what gives?

 Like the answer about firmware passwords, secure boot is a function of the T2 verifying boot components later in the boot chain then DFU.
-Since we have ACE at such an early stage, secure boot can be completely circumvented, disabled, and alternate operating systems placed on the unencrypted portion of disk.
+Since we have arbitrary code execution at such an early stage, secure boot can be completely circumvented, disabled, and alternate operating systems placed on the unencrypted portion of disk.